scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 Like Apache Arrow and Parquet, arrays with these features are laid out as columns in memory (more on that below).

 Like NumPy, the Awkward Array library contains a primary Python class, :code:`ak.Array`, and a collection of generic operations.
-Most of these operations change the structure of the data in the array, since NumPy, SciPy, and others already provide numerical math as universal functions (ufuncs).
+Most of these operations change the structure of the data in the array, since NumPy, SciPy [8]_, and others already provide numerical math as universal functions (ufuncs).
 In each case where an Awkward function generalizes a NumPy function, it is provided with the same interface (corresponds exactly for rectilinear grids).

 Awkward functions include